MicrosoftDocs/VBA-Docs/api/PowerPoint.Shape.md

 Use  **GroupItems** (index), where index is the shape name or the index number within the group, to return a **Shape** object that represents a single shape in a grouped shape.

-Use the [Group](./PowerPoint.ShapeRange.Group.md)or [Regroup](./PowerPoint.ShapeRange.Regroup.md)method to group a range of shapes and return a single  **Shape** object that represents the newly formed group.
+Use the [Group](./PowerPoint.ShapeRange.Group.md) or [Regroup](./PowerPoint.ShapeRange.Regroup.md)method to group a range of shapes and return a single  **Shape** object that represents the newly formed group.
 After a group has been formed, you can work with the group the same way you work with any other shape.

 ## Methods